Cycle of poverty: Intergenerational

 Professors of Sociology Wagmiller and Adelman (2009) asserted that roughly 35–46% of people who have experienced hardship in young and middle adulthood also experienced moderate to severe poverty in childhood.
 As of 2018, 7.5 million people experienced poverty in California alone (Downs, 2018).

 Mental illness

 In a qualitative study, Rudnick et al., (2014), studied people living in poverty with mental illness and determined that participants felt that wellness care, nutrition, housing, and jobs were severely lacking.
 Respondents asserted that the most significant problem was access to quality services; bureaucratic systems appear to be devoid of logic and treatment by providers were often unaccommodating and uncooperative (Rudnick et al., 2014).

 Lowered productivity

 The stress of worrying about one's personal finances can cause lower productivity.
 One study on factory workers in India found payment earlier in the work period increased average worker output by 6.2%.

 Choices and culture

-Personal choices and cultural influences can also make it difficult to escape poverty, such as: